Nozomi Maeda

 Nozomi Maeda (前田 希美, Maeda Nozomi) is a Japanese model and actress.
 Maeda modeled exclusively for the pre-teen fashion magazine Pichi Lemon from 2006 to 2010.
 From 2011 to 2017, Maeda was an exclusive model for the fashion magazine Popteen.
 In her early television career, Maeda was known for her appearances on Oha Suta as the show's then-Oha Girl.

 Career

 In 2006, Maeda took part in the 14th Model Audition Grand Prix for the pre-teen fashion magazine Pichi Lemon and won, becoming an exclusive model for the magazine from May 2006 to September 2010.
 After graduating from Pichi Lemon, she later modeled exclusively for Popteen beginning in the March 2011 issue until 2017.

+Personal life

+On April 9, 2025, Maeda announced on her Instagram that she married with a soccer player Ryoma Watanabe.